ownaginatious/fbchat-archive-parser/README.rst

 ----------------------------------------

 Multiple users with equal names in group chats are shown as a single user.
-This has to do with Facebook's presentation of names in the messages files, which doesn't make this distintion.
+This has to do with Facebook's presentation of names in the messages files, which doesn't make this distinction.

 This also cannot be remedied unless Facebook fixes the problem.